Welcome to WILDERNESS.

-FIRES is a newsletter specifically about wildfires, ecology, culture, and current events, written by a former hotshot and wildland firefighter.
-From long form, many-part series, to interviews with ecologists, firefighters, and Indigenous fire experts, to deep dives with verifiable references, Fires is here to educate its readers with writing that’s engaging and informative.
+WILDERNESS is a newsletter about colonization, wildfires, ecology, culture, and current events, written by a former hotshot and wildland firefighter.
+From long form series, to interviews with ecologists, firefighters, and Indigenous fire experts, to deep dives (with citations) and news bits, WILDERNESS is here to educate its readers with writing that’s engaging and informative.

 Our planet, forests, and people need something different.
 But how can we change if we don’t know the possibilities?

 The history and science of wildland fire, and the concept of wilderness and nature as a whole, is complex and nuanced.
 We are constantly inundated with news about the planet’s decline, climate change, and catastrophic natural events like wildfires.

 Wildfires, unlike other natural disasters, are perceived as preventable.
 Since the arrival of Europeans, fire has been perceived as disastrous and destructive, and nature itself perceived as separate from “civilized” humans, meant to be dominated and controlled for our benefit.

 Many people have endured trauma and tragedy as catastrophic wildfires razed their communities.
 Reportage is focused on this tragedy, ballooning the specter of wildfire and increasing public outcries for suppression.

 But we’ve been suppressing fires for over a century.
 Is that really the answer here?
 And is climate change the only driver of these fires?